Stick

 stick definition and meaning

-a small thin branch of a tree
+a small, thin branch or twig from a tree or shrub

 a lever used by a pilot to control the ailerons and elevators of an airplane